paglobal/augmented-tabflow/README.md

 - direct users where/how to change position of the chrome side panel
 - shortcuts include: Open sesssion view in side panel (Alt+A), Close all session windows (Alt+W), Exit current session (Alt+Q), Open new tab (Alt+T), Open new window (Alt+N), Edit current tab address (Alt+L)
 - document `Ctrl+Shift+A` shortcut
+- document how to force updates
+- document how side panel takes focus from page

 ### Recent Changes